phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

     conda create -n <name of environment> python=3.6

-    # For example to create an environment called bio_hansel the command would be:
+    # For example to create an environment called biohansel the command would be:
-    conda create -n bio_hansel python=3.6
+    conda create -n biohansel python=3.6

 |
 **3.** It will ask you to proceed (y/n) afterwards, type in: y